clcy1243/WOW-AddOns/BigWigs_Countdown_HeroesOfTheStorm/README.md

 Adds countdown voices from Heroes of the Storm to BigWigs for all supported locales.

-Set the language you want to use in the BigWigs options (`/bw`).
+The language is initially set using your locale.
+You can change the language in the BigWigs options (`/bw`).
 The default countdown voice is set in "Sounds".
 You can also enable countdown per ability and change the voice for it in that ability's "Sounds" tab.

 Heroes 2.0 announcers:

 - Warcraft: Anub'arak, Arthas, Brightwing, E.T.C., Falstad, Gazlowe, Illidan, Li Li, Malfurion, Murky, Rehgar, Stitches
 - StarCraft: Abathur, Sgt.
 Hammer, Tassadar, Tychus, Zeratul
-- Diablo: Sonya, Valla, Diablo, Nazeebo
+- Diablo: Sonya, Butcher, Valla, Diablo, Nazeebo
+- Overwatch: D.Va, Genji

 And the default announcers: